- 13.4–15 in

 - Condition at Hatching

-- Open-eyed and covered in down, able to leave the nest and feed itself.
+- Eyes open and covered in down, able to leave the nest and feed itself soon after hatching.